uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 % TIME CONSUMING LOOP
 tic;
-parfor i=1:nloop  % parallelized for loop, only used if parallel pool initialized
+parfor i=1:nloop  % parallelized for loop
-    a(i)=FunctionTakesLongTime(ndim);
+                  % parfor only used if parallel pool open a(i)=FunctionTakesLongTime(ndim);
-    if mod(i,10)==0
+    % print progress of the parfor loop if mod(i,10)==0
         fprintf('Iteration number = %d of %d total \n',nloop-i,nloop)
     end